- Living in Flagstaff

 Hello Flagstaff Neighbors!

-Northern Arizona University and the City of Flagstaff welcome you to the start of the 2019-20 academic year!
+Northern Arizona University and the City of Flagstaff welcome you!

 Whether you've lived here for decades or are new in town, we want to ensure that living in Flagstaff is a positive experience for you and your neighbors.
 Thank you for being a part of this amazing community!